What is Renewable Power?

 What is a Renewable Energy Certificate?

-A Renewable Energy Certificate (REC) represents the environmental benefits of producing one megawatt-hour (MWh) or 1,000 kilowatt-hours (kWh) of power generated from renewable sources like solar and wind.
-When renewable power is generated, it is typically tracked using RECs to certify the amount of renewable power produced and consumed.
-Each REC offsets approximately 0.52 metric tons of CO2.
+A Renewable Energy Certificate (REC) is an internationally recognized unit of measurement that represents the environmental attributes of producing one megawatt-hour (MWh) or 1,000 kilowatt-hours (kWh) of power generated from renewable sources like solar and wind.
+Each REC represents a reduction of approximately 0.52 metric tons of CO2 when compared to non-renewable power.

 Residential Impact:

 - An average urban residential customer enrolled 100% in the Renewable Subscription Service (RSS) will purchase about 7 RECs per year.
-This offset results in in the reduction of 3.64 tonnes annually
+These RECs allow the purchaser to claim their emissions are reduced by 3.64 tonnes annually.

 Will I receive an actual certificate when I pay for the RECs through the RSS?